arshavak/bhagavadgita/README.md

 # Bhagavad Gita Website
+click this "https://arshavak.github.io/bhagavadgita/" link for view the website in your browser.
 This website is a digital presentation of the Bhagavad Gita, aiming to provide easy access and navigation for readers and researchers.

 ## Data Source